CS5001-khoury/FinanceCalculator/instructions/README.md

 4. Exceeds  (MG)
    * All Report questions answered properly, including links for references
    * Report deeper thinking answered with some thought, including links for references
+   * No magic numbers are used in finance_functions.py

 AG - Auto-graded